Tyred Out!

 I've no doubt the bridge is considerably the older, but it was pleasing to see that the addition of the more modern post box did nothing to detract from beauty of the old stone.

 And there, from that bridge, I found the most unexpected sight of the day, and it wasn't the little family of ducklings frantically chasing around after their mum.
 Rather it was a scene that could easily have been taken from a hillside village in Provence.
 A rocky, drying river flowing under the road and beside tall, colourfully-shuttered houses, weaving its quiet way, almost unnoticed, through the back streets and houses of Lyme Regis.
 But running parallel to this river, and about 4 metres higher, was another little stream.
+It ran almost touching the front doors of the houses lined along this miniature valley.
+Indeed, each house had their own little stone bridge crossing this small stream to their front doors from the pedestrian path that divided the rivers.
+It was utterly charming in so many ways, but not least of which because I was almost the only person there to enjoy it.

 I'm sure there is plenty more to explore of the town, but for now I'll leave that for the summer tourists and the kids who will shortly be running free from their schools, but already I'm determined and eagerly looking forward to another day of discovery in the autumn.